-There are two marinas in Ganges Harbour (Salt Spring Marina and Ganges
+There are two marinas in Ganges Harbour (Salt Spring Marina…brand new and expanded marina,

-Marina), plus the Salt Spring Sailing Club (at bottom of Douglas Road,
+located near Moby's Pub… and Ganges Marina), plus the Salt Spring Sailing Club (at bottom

-Club outstation in Long Harbour and a Victoria Yacht Club outstation also
+Club outstation in Long Harbour and a Victoria Yacht Club outstation, also in Long

 Real estate markets go up and down, as do all market cycles.

 On Salt Spring, though, there will always be a limited inventory of

 properties for sale.
 Back in 1974, the Islands Trust capped growth.
 One